hpssjellis/mcu-stable-edu-launch/rak2270-sticker-tracker/video-playlist.md

 2. Coding it

-# RAK2270StickerTracker 3D Printined rig with PogoPins
+# RAK2270StickerTracker 3D Printined rig with PogoPins and TTL USB

-# RAK2270 TTL USB
+1. all the steps to get the rig working

 # RAK2270 board pads solder wires.
+1. sometimes it is better just to solder onto the pads and hot glue the wires into plae

 # RAKDAP1
+1. First thoughts

-# RAK2270 LoRa P2P send
+# RAK2270 LoRa P2P send and Receive

-# RAK2270 LoRa P2P receive
+1. software just to get P2P sending a receiving working.
+Probably good to have a ping pong code that does both

 # RAK2270 LoRa P2P receive WebSerial webpage monitor